MCT-master/mct-master.github.io/_posts/2018-10-03-A-team-presentation.md

 #### Experiencing TICO issues
 image dropouts and flashing colors as you saw in the video at the top of the page.

+Collaborating in DAW's over Zoom - In real time!

+Out of curiosity i decided to try to set up a producer session over zoom using Ableton Live.
+The aim was to see how close you could get to 'being in the same room".
+As a producer i collaborate regularly with artists, most of them are far away, often in another country.
+Taking MCT as a course has inspired me to see how far i could alleviate this issue with the use of zoom.
+My results exceeded my expectations!

+In one evening i managed to produce side by side with a friend (Earl) using Ableton Live, we were using both Mac Os X.  At the time he was 7 hours drive away.
+We shared the same screen (from my computer) as well as remote control, and audio in real time.
+I have put a rough guide in the wiki if one would like to know how.
+To be honest, it was pretty easy!
+My experience of this experiment was very rewarding.
+Usually when collaborating in my studio, we will normally swap places when the other wants a go - swapping chairs.
+This was not needed! i just let go of the mouse, and it is free through remote control for Earl.
+Another great side factor is that we had access to both speaker setups - at the same time.
+So for instance Earl took control to process the bass on the track, because he had a sub in his set up.
+I watched him process the bass in real time, and could jump in anytime (or sip on my coffee)

+Whilst this connection was live we also had a line open on the phone, open through speaker.
+Obviously it was better to use headphones in this scenario most of the time, to avoid the playback over the phone connection.
+It was necessary in my opinion, it really felt like he was in the room; we could talk openly to each other.
+After a while i was immersed in the project.

+There were downsides.
+For Earl, he was controlling the set over the internet.
+This meant there was a delay for the mouse.
+This was frustrating for him to use the mouse for anything movement sensitive (click, hold and drag type) for instance zooming in or out with the mouse.
+Editing midi wasn't always easy either.

+This technology poses many uses.
+One that i will take advantage of is for teaching Ableton Live (or any DAW).
+I will be able to have control and sight of a students DAW in real time.
+This will allow me to have a potential client base of anyone with a decent internet connection (as opposed to who you can meet in person), which is a massive potential for that industry in my opinion.
+Any other uses that you can think of?

+Overall i was surprised that this technology is available and ready, and that i could set it up.
+I am also surprised that online there is very little instruction on this, from some searches with Ableton live and zoom, i found nothing on this subject.
+I am always down for a good colab, so if anyone else is interested in trying this out (MCT 2018) let me know!

+1. Have zoom downloaded and installed on both computers (both Mac & Windows should work)

+2. Go through routine of screen sharing and remote control - the computer sharing (hosting the meeting) will be the one both users will use.

+3. Download the audio driver when prompted (if you are not prompted, it has probably already downloaded)

+4. TURN OFF MICROPHONE (on zoom) - it will feedback horribly if sharing both audio sources at the same time

+4. In your DAW, go to audio output preferences, and switch to the zoom driver.

+(This was tested from Mac to Mac.
+If someone has a different experience on a Windows OS please share your method)